3neti/ayuda-docs/docs/benefits-economy.md

 7. **Economic Resilience:** Builds capacity to absorb shocks and crises
 8. **SDG Progress:** Measurable contributions to multiple development goals

-SADP is not just a social program—it's an economic development initiative that modernizes the Philippine economy while ensuring no one is left behind.
+UDDF is not just a social program—it's an economic development initiative that modernizes the Philippine economy while ensuring no one is left behind.